glotzerlab/signac-docs/docs/source/aggregation.rst

 Definition
 ==========

-An :py:class:`~flow.aggregator` is used as a decorator for operation functions which accept a variable number of positional arguments, ``*jobs``.
+An :py:class:`~flow.aggregator` creates generators of aggregates for use in operation functions via `FlowProject.operation`.
+Such functions may accept a variable number of positional arguments, ``*jobs``.
 The argument ``*jobs`` is unpacked into an *aggregate*, defined as an ordered tuple of jobs.
 See also the Python documentation about :ref:`argument unpacking <python:tut-unpacking-arguments>`.